China amends procedures for police handling criminal cases

-BEIJING, Aug.
-16 (Xinhua) -- China's Ministry of Public Security has issued a major revision to the regulation on the procedures for police handling criminal cases.
+China's Ministry of Public Security (MPS) has issued a major revision to the regulation on the procedures for police handling criminal cases.

 The revision, following the revision of the Criminal Procedure Law in late 2018, introduces provisions implementing the requirement of judicial reforms and improving the standards of law enforcement of the police force.